Special Education

 No. The M.A.
 Degree Program with a Specialization in Autism is a 2-year program that must be completed with the others in your cohort.
 Completing this program requires a large time commitment.

-No. We do not offer fieldwork placements for those completing the Advanced Certificate in Behavior Analysis.
+No. We do not offer fieldwork placements for those completing the Behavior Analysis and Autism concentration.
 Many people get their supervision on the job.
-We can recommend some possible supervisors with BCBA but you may need to pay for supervision of the required 1,500 hours.
+We can recommend some possible supervisors with BCBAs but you may need to pay for supervision of the required hours.
+All applicants for the BCBA need to complete coursework and field experience hours.